scribe-security/docs/docs/ci-integrations/jenkins/JSL/README.md

 <details>
   <summary>  Scribe integrity report - full pipeline (docker) </summary>

-Full workflow example of a workflow, upload evidence using Gensbom and download report using Valint.
+Full workflow example of a workflow, upload evidence and download report using Valint.
 Finally, attach reports and evidence to your pipeline run.

 ```javascript